Skip to main content

 Family support

 At college, we recognise that there are times when our families need additional advice and support.
-With this in mind, we created our Learner and Family Support team.
-The team supports welfare issues, such as accessing social care, and options for learners transitioning from college.
+With this in mind, we created our Learner and Family Support Team.
+The team supports on welfare issues, such as social care, housing, benefits, and transport.
+They also provide bespoke individualised support for learners and their parents/carers when they are transitioning on from college.

-We provide parents and carers with full and regular updates on their young person’s progress and arrange many informal and formal opportunities for parents and carers to visit the college.
+We provide parents and carers with full and regular updates on their young person’s progress, as well as regular opportunities to receive advice and support, and to plan for their young person’s transition on from college.
 These include:

 Transition reviews

-These meetings are held very early in the last year of college life to plan for the next stage of a young person’s life.
+These meetings are held very early in the last year of college life to plan for the next stage of a young person’s life and their onward destination.
 In reality, for this to be successful, there should be an ongoing conversation between family and college from the very early days of college.

-The Learner and Family Support Team are able to provide advice on the options available after college and will support learners and their families to access their preferred onward placement.
-For more information contact our Transitions Officer, Sancha Cadogan Poole on scadoganpoole@ambitiousaboutautism.org.uk.
+The Learner and Family Support Team provide bespoke advice on the options available after college and support learners and their families to access their preferred onward placement.
+For more information, contact our Transitions and Welfare Manager, Sancha Cadogan Poole on scadoganpoole@ambitiousaboutautism.org.uk.

 Annual reviews

-This is a meeting to review and agree progress and set targets for the following year.
-We also use this meeting to update the learner’s Education, Health and Care (EHC) plan, if necessary.
+This is a meeting to review progress and set targets for the following year.
+We also use this meeting to update the learner’s Education, Health and Care (EHC) plan, if necessary, to ensure plans are destination focused for a life beyond college.

 College events